openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     presentation_submission=...&
     vp_token=...&
-    nonce=n-0S6_WzA2Mj
+    state=n-0S6_WzA2Mj

 ```

 If the request was processed sucessfully, the Verifier MUST respond with HTTP status code 200.
 The response MAY contain the following parameters:

 `redirect_uri`:
-:`redirect_uri`.
+: OPTIONAL.
 The Wallet MUST send the User Agent to this URI.
-This allows the Verifier to continue the interaction with the End-User after the Wallet sends Authorization Response as an HTTPS POST request.
-It also allows the Verifier to ensure the transaction was conducted in a Wallet residing on the same device where the transaction started, or ensure the End-User interaction continues on the device where the Wallet resides when the transaction started on the different device.
-So that only the entitled front end can pick up the data from the Verifier's backend, Verifier's Response URI MUST add a secret to the Redirect URI, e.g. a code, that cannot be guessed by an attacker and validate this secrect when the response data is processed.
-For details how the Verifier MAY use this URI to ensure the End-to-End device binding of the transaction see (#security_consideration_direct_post_same_device).
+The value of the Redirect URI is at the discretion of the Verifier.
+However, the Verifier MUST add a transaction specific secret to the URL to ensure only the receiver of the redirect is able to fetch and process the Authorization Response.
+It is RECOMMENDED to add a parameter `response_code` to the URL for that purpose.
+The Redirect URI allows the Verifier to continue the interaction with the End-User after the Wallet has sent the Authorization Response to the Response URI.
+It especially enables the Verifier to prevent replay and session fixation attacks.
+See (#security_consideration_direct_post_same_device) for details.

 The following is a non-normative example of the response from the Verifier to the Wallet upon receiving Authorization Response at the Response URI: